 Conversion Rate: the Holy Grail of online businesses, the ultimate measure of success, the be-all and end-all of eCommerce.
 Or is it?

-While conversion rate is definitely an important metric to pay attention to, it's important to remember that it's not the only metric that matters.
+While the conversion rate metric is definitely an important metric to pay attention to, it's important to remember that it's not the only metric that matters.
 In fact, focusing solely on conversion rate can be detrimental to your business's long-term success and frankly, doesn’t tell you anything useful.

 How exactly?